 #5 If your instructor requires it, you will perform a 360-degree camera sweep of your testing area so that our remote proctors can check that you have no materials nearby that the instructor has prohibited (thus the recommendation above to take the exam in an uncluttered environment).

-Do I have to make an appointment to take my exam?
+Do I have to make an appointment to take my online proctored exam?

-What is going to happen during the exam?
+What is going to happen during the proctored online exam?

 Once your identity is verified and your environment is approved, you can focus on demonstrating the results of all that hard work you have been doing when studying.
 That’s basically it.

-What actions could generate a flag or a live proctor to pop into your exam session?
+What actions could generate a flag or a live proctor to pop into your online exam session?

 Potential high-risk situations that our AI will recognize and flag for our human proctors so that they can pop in to find out what is actually going on include:

 - If you move completely out of the view of your webcam

 - If something obstructs your webcam